 The effect of lighting colour on humans

 The ranges of light colour have different effects on sleep cycle, productivity, and mood.
 Warm Light is relaxing which helps people to calm down and prepare for sleep.
 Cool White and Daylight contain blue spectra which helps people be wakeful, productive, attentive, and improves moods.

 The natural colour temperatures observed over the course of a day produced by the sun vary from warm to cool.
-The early and late sunlight is low on the color temperatures scale emitting a warm orange glow (2000K).
-The sunlight at midday is a cool blue color temperature (10000K).
+The early and late sunlight is low on the colour temperatures scale emitting a warm orange glow (2000K).
+The sunlight at midday is a cool blue colour temperature (10000K).

 The right colour temperature of light for a workplace

 Choosing a lamp with the right colour qualities is important in environments - particularly in large industrial buildings such as a factory or warehouse where lighting levels are crucial for maintaining good health and safety practices and keeping staff at maximum efficiency.

 Here are some examples of appropriate colour temperatures for environments - a brief discussion follows:

 |Home, Living Room, Hotel, Restaurants||2700K-3500K||Warm glow, relaxation, cosy atmosphere|

 |Factory, Workshop, Warehouse||4500K-6000K||Bright White - Precise, Vibrant, Crisp|

 This light colour range gives a distinct warm glow that reminiscent of the sunset or a flame - it is more used at home and in relaxed commercial settings